Blaisehala/secondprojectpa-a/README.md

-# secondprojectpa-a
+# A Company Insuarance Website
-This is my Second Independent Project Repository at Moringa school 30.01.2022
+This is a sample insurance company one page website or landing page which makes it easier for customers to find information.
+30.01.2022

 ##### By Blaise Hala Odhiambo